 Showa Memorial Park

-As of this writing, we are in the midst of cosmos season and you’re sure to catch these pink blossoms, which are nicknamed akizakura (autumn cherry blossoms), at Showa Memorial Park until early November.
+You’re sure to catch these colorful blossoms, which are nicknamed akizakura (autumn cherry blossoms), at Showa Memorial Park until late October.

 Kochia